bhattlab/StrainSifter/README.md

         cd strainsifter
         conda env create -f envs/environment.yaml

+4. Check that Snakemake is installed and up to date:

+  Snakemake should come packaged with miniconda3.
+To verify, type:

+    snakemake --version

+  If Snakemake is not installed, you will see the error:

+    snakemake: command not found

+  If Snakemake is not installed, install with:

+    conda install snakemake

+  StrainSifter requires Snakemake version 5.1.4 -- it may be necessary to update Snakemake, which you can do by typing:

+    conda update snakemake

 #### Activate the conda environment (Every time you use StrainSifter)

     source activate ssift

 ### Dependencies

+We recommend running StrainSifter in the provided conda environment.
 If you wish to run StrainSifter without using the conda environment, the following tools must be installed and in your system PATH:
 * [Burrows-Wheeler Aligner (BWA)](http://bio-bwa.sourceforge.net)
 * [Samtools](http://www.htslib.org)
 * [Bamtools](https://github.com/pezmaster31/bamtools)